chvillap/Kaggle-Scripts/titanic/README.md

 Scripts for the "Titanic" competition at [Kaggle](https://www.kaggle.com/c/titanic).

-After some data munging, the XGBoost algorithm was used to train a predictive model.
-A classification accuracy of **0.81340 (top 9%)** was achieved in the test set.
+The XGBoost algorithm was used to train the predictive model.
+It achieved a classification accuracy of **0.81340 (top 9%)** in the test set.